dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 ```

 ???
+* think of it more like industry intellectual property
+* don't use another companies code without it being above board
 * internet full of codes is a good thing - we're all archeologists - puzzle solvers
 * if copy - just cite it
 * sharing is caring (when cited)
 * want you to be able to show your work - have lots of green squares on github
 * remember, I am hyper available, just talk to me
+* helps me helps your teammates